 Besides, initially slow pacing is far better than the alternative like with Tokyo Ghoul or The Promised Neverland Season 2.

 The pacing began to pick up steam beginning with Episode 3, with all subsequent episodes adapting multiple chapters each.
-By Tokyo Revengers Episode 6, or a quarter of the way through the first season, the anime was up to Chapter 14.
+By Tokyo Revengers Episode 10, the anime was up to the opening pages of Chapter 27.

-All in all, it’s predicted that the finale (Tokyo Revengers Episode 24?) will find a stopping corresponding to manga Volume 8: Chapter 66.
-That means that each anime cour adapts 32 chapters.
+All in all, it’s predicted that the finale, Tokyo Revengers Episode 24, will find a stopping corresponding to manga Volume 8: Chapter 70.

 On the other hand, the anime could end with Chapter 69.
-It provides a cliffhanger ending that sets up the conditions for continuing Takemichi’s mission.
+Both chapters provide a cliffhanger ending that sets up the conditions for continuing Takemichi’s mission.

 The good news is that there is currently enough source material for creating both a second season and Tokyo Revengers Season 3.